 Photo via rojakdaily.com

 I also added it because I never really was a tv watcher when I was younger (we were either never at home or watching movies) and so I missed Gossip Girl when it first came out.
-So, I had some work to do late one night and I thought I would turn the show on to see what it was about while I designed a few slides for a client.
+Finally, I had some work to do late one night this week and I thought I would turn the show on to see what it was about while I designed a few slides for a client.

-I figures, okay, if I want to look at the new one I should at least watch a bit of the show that made a reboot like this necessary and I should see what all the hype was about back in the day.
+I figured, okay, if I want to look at the new one I should at least watch a bit of the show that made a reboot like this necessary and I should see what all the hype was about back in the day.

 I couldn’t make it through the first few minutes of the premiere episode without pausing the it to catch my breath.
 Everything, from the clothing, to the hair, to the weird forced drama, to the not necessary catty meanness, to the uncomfortable male-gaze innuendos brought my time in high school crashing down on top of me.

 I mean, I’m writing about it, so I am trying to find the words to say to properly explain this show and my reaction… but like, the absolute stranglehold that this show must have had on the girls that I went to school with is astronomical.
 However, now that I am writing this out it all kind of makes sense because I went to a private, mostly white, high school, in a high-rise, in the middle of a very affluent city.
 Everyone drove nice cars.
 Were were able to walk around the city and do what we want as long as we got to class on time.
 We also wore impossibly expensive uniforms that were very easy to dress up or down depending.
 The ONLY difference between the Gossip Girl show and my school was that we were located in the South and we were a Christian school.
-So, just take that same drama but add a layer of Christian, passive-aggressive handwringing and that was my junior and senior year.
+So, just take that same drama but add a layer of Christian, passive-aggressive handwringing and that was my junior and senior year of high school.

 There was even a time when I noticed that a lot of the girls in my class and on my sports teams started calling my B. Which now that I’m watching the show I feel like may or may not have been a good thing?
 (Honestly, don’t worry about it if you have seen the show.
-All the girls that called me that I was cool with and still am today. lol)
+All the girls that called me B I was cool with and still am today. lol)